 27. Grasshoppers have the power to deplete all kinds of crops.

 Grasshoppers, when left to their own devices, can really devastate, and clear out land and vegetation.
 This is why there are so many different attempts to try and curb their populations.

 In one instance, grasshoppers reportedly cleared vegetation across a 75 square mile patch of land in Kenya, back in 1954!
 This removed plenty of crops which would otherwise have been sold on for food.

-Do you have any interesting or fun facts about grasshoppers that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about grasshoppers?
+Share them in the comments below!

 Are you fascinated with learning all about insects?
 Check out these amazing facts about ants…